-- There has been no observed change to any masses, nor any new failures observed; - Several remedial treatments were undertaken leading up to the 2018 inspection, which are considered to be performing well; - No additional remedial treatments of slopes or landslip areas have taken place since the 2018 inspection; - No work has been undertaken on or near the farm dams observed onsite; - Holcim reported that frequent inspections of the slopes are taking place by site personnel, particularly after heavy rainfall events; - Water levels and water storage volumes within the quarry pit(s) has remained relatively stable over the last 12 months; - There are a number of long-term springs which have been identified across the study area.
+- There has been no observed change to any masses, nor any new failures observed: - Several remedial treatments were undertaken which are considered to be performing well; - Spring 4 within Mass 19 was observed to be overflowing and a pipe was added to convey water downstream.
+Since then no overtopping was noticed at Spring 4; - No work has been undertaken on or near the farm dams observed onsite: - Holcim reported that frequent inspections of the slopes are taking place by site personnel, particularly after heavy rainfall events; - Water levels and water storage volumes within the quarry pit(s) has remained relatively stable over the last 12 months; - There are a number of long-term springs which have been identified across the study area.
 Generally, they are positioned in a relatively small elevation band, approximately a third of the way below the slope crest.
 Discharge from a number of these springs is being captured and used for stock water and as such it is important to maintain the dams.
 Anecdotally, discharge from the springs is relatively constant.